 Intuitively, a learned representation is \textit{completely disentangled} when there is a one-to-one correspondence between its coordinates and those of the ground-truth representation (see Figure~\ref{fig:disentanglement_illustration}).

-We define \textit{partial} disentanglement, as something which lives strictly between equivalence up to diffeomorphism and equivalence up to permutation:
+We define \textit{partial} disentanglement as something that lives strictly between equivalence up to diffeomorphism and equivalence up to permutation:

-\begin{definition}[Partial disentanglement] Given a ground-truth model $\vtheta$, we say a learned model $\hat\vtheta$ is \textbf{partially disentangled} when $\vtheta \eqdiff \hat\vtheta$ with an entanglement graph $\mV$ (Definition~\ref{def:entanglement_graphs}) that is not a permutation nor the complete graph. \end{definition} This definition of partial disentanglement ranges from models that are almost completely entangled, i.e. those with a very dense entanglement graphs $\mV$, to ones that are very close to being completely disentangled, i.e. those with a very sparse $\mV$.
+\begin{definition}[Partial disentanglement] Given a ground-truth model $\vtheta$, we say that a learned model $\hat\vtheta$ is \textbf{partially disentangled} when $\vtheta \eqdiff \hat\vtheta$ with an entanglement graph $\mV$ (Definition~\ref{def:entanglement_graphs}) that is neither a permutation nor the complete graph. \end{definition} This definition of partial disentanglement ranges from models that are almost completely entangled, i.e. those with very dense entanglement graphs $\mV$, to ones that are very close to being completely disentangled, i.e. those with a very sparse $\mV$.
 The following section will make more precise how one can learn a completely or partially disentangled representation from data and exactly what form the entanglement graph is going to take.

-\section{Nonparametric partial disentanglement via mechanism sparsity}
+\section{Nonparametric Partial Disentanglement via Mechanism Sparsity}

-In this section, we provide a first theoretical insight as to why mechanism sparsity can lead to disentanglement (Section~\ref{sec:insight_main}), introduce the machinery of $\mG$-preserving maps (Section~\ref{sec:consistency_equ}) which leads up to theorems showing identifiability up to $\va$-consistency (Section~\ref{sec:nonparam_ident_action}) and $\vz$-consistency (Section~\ref{sec:nonparam_ident_time}), which corresponds to partial disentanglement.
+In this section, we show that without further assumptions the model introduced so far is unidentifiable (Section~\ref{sec:couter_example}), provide a first insight as to why mechanism sparsity can make the model identifiable and thus lead to disentanglement (Section~\ref{sec:insight_main}), introduce the machinery of $\mG$-preserving maps (Section~\ref{sec:consistency_equ}) which leads up to theorems showing identifiability up to $\va$-consistency (Section~\ref{sec:nonparam_ident_action}) and $\vz$-consistency (Section~\ref{sec:nonparam_ident_time}), which corresponds to partial disentanglement.
 We also relate these results to interventions (Section~\ref{sec:unknown-target}), show how to combine both regularization on $\hat\mG^a$ and $\hat\mG^z$ to obtain stronger guarantees (Section~\ref{sec:combine_Ga_Gz}) and introduce a graphical criterion guaranteeing complete disentanglement~(Section~\ref{sec:graph_crit}).
 Finally, we introduce the \textit{sufficient influence assumptions} and prove the identifiability results (Section~\ref{sec:proofs}), and provide multiple examples to build intuition~(Section~\ref{sec:examples}).